djkjohnston/ML_from_scratch_GA_DSI_Capstone/Presentations/DJohnston_MachineLearningFromScratch_Report.md

 	<img src='https://git.generalassemb.ly/raw/dannyboyjohnston/dsi_capstone_ml_from_scratch/master/assets/from_scratch_dbscan.png'>

 #### Critique
-My understanding is that typical implimentations of DB Scan scan for new observations iteratively, i.e. the cluster grows point by point.
-My implimentation, on the other hand, grows outward in waves, i.e. the outer boundry is expanded by $$r$$ consitenly until it reaches the bounds of the cluster.
+My understanding is that typical implementations of DB Scan scan for new observations iteratively, i.e. the cluster grows point by point.
+My implementation, on the other hand, grows outward in waves, i.e. the outer boundary is expanded by $$r$$ consistently until it reaches the bounds of the cluster.

-One source of inefficiency with my implimentation is that there are redundant calculations being performed.
+One source of inefficiency with my implementation is that there are redundant calculations being performed.
 Further development would work to address this, and possibly change the algorithm to match the point-to-point cluster growth described above.
 I also use a recursive function to build the clusters which might be less efficient than alternative approaches.

 ## Bottom Up Hierarchical Clustering
 #### Model Description
 Bottom Up Hierarchical Clustering starts by assigning every case in $$X$$ to a separate cluster.
-Clusters are then joined iteratively, starting with the clusters that are closest together, according to some distance metric, and ending with the clusters that are fartherest apart.
+Clusters are then joined iteratively, starting with the clusters that are closest together, according to some distance metric, and ending with the clusters that are farthest apart.
 The algorithm will eventually end with a single cluster containing all cases of $$X$$.
 The advantage to this approach is realized when you look at the history of how the clusters are joined.
 This enables the user to identify clusters at any step of the process and choose the ones that are of the most value.
 A Hierarchal Clustering is that it does not scale well; every case added to $$X$$ adds a considerable runtime.

 #### Pseudo Code
 1. Assign all cases of $$X$$ to their own cluster